Laucala

 Laucala (pronounced /fj/) is one of a triplet of small islands that lie to the east of Thurston Point on the island of Taveuni in Fiji.
 The privately owned islands are the site of the Laucala Resort.

 The total land area of the main island is 12 km2.
 It is 5 km long with a maximum width of 3 km, narrowing to 1.5 km in some places.
 The other two islands in the group are Qamea several hundred metres to the west and Matagi.

+The island is served by Laucala Airport.

 History

 The island was first settled by the Qaraniyaku people, led by their founder Buatavatava Naulumatua.
 He established Nauluvatu village.

 Sphere of influence

 Many islands and villages in the northern Lau islands were under political control or influence by Laucala: the villages of Vutuna, Daliconi and Mavana on Vanua Balavu, and the islands of Naitauba, Namalata, Yacata, Qelelevu and Cikobia.

 Later, the islanders of Vuna (village in Taveuni) took over in the Lau islands, replacing Laucala power in theses islands.